PennyLaneAI/pennylane/doc/installing.rst

 Installation
 ============

-Installation of OpenQML, as well as all required Python packages mentioned above, can be installed via ``pip``:
+Installation of PennyLane, as well as all required Python packages mentioned above, can be installed via ``pip``:
 ::

-   	$ python -m pip install openqml
+   	$ python -m pip install pennylane

 Make sure you are using the Python 3 version of pip.

-Alternatively, you can install OpenQML from the source code by navigating to the top directory and running
+Alternatively, you can install PennyLane from the source code by navigating to the top directory and running
 ::

 	$ python setup.py install